parallelwindfarms/byteparsing/paper/paper.md

 ```

 <!-- TODO: add concluding remarks -->
+# Conclusion
+In research software it is unfortunately still quite common to encounter non-standard data formats.
+For those data formats where a mix of ASCII and binary parsing is needed, Byteparsing can make a useful addition to the existing landscape of parser libraries in Python.
+Development of a parser using Byteparsing can be relatively quick, as it is easy to build up parsers from smaller testable components.

 <!-- Footnotes -->
 [^1]: Notice that we ignore the `"@"` by assigning it to the field `"_1"`.